 This is the section that tells you what you need to knit the pattern, and contains the information regarding quantity of yarn and needles, buttons or other notions necessary.

-The numbers in the square parentheses denote the number of balls of yarn you need to make your sweater.
-The first number, which is before the parentheses, is always the smallest size, and this will follow throughout the pattern.
+The numbers in the square brackets denote the number of balls of yarn you need to make your sweater.
+The first number, which is before the brackets, is always the smallest size, and this will follow throughout the pattern.

 To make your size - in our example, the 38” bust size, choose the number of balls listed in the fourth number listed in the brackets, matching the column number of your size in the previous chart.
 For the 38” bust size sweater, you will need 8 balls of yarn.